 Aware that the Buddhist Tripitaka is a work of such magnitude that its translation could never be entrusted to a single individual, the Society has devised a method of group participation to translate, revise, edit, and certify each volume prior to publication.
 Because the members of this translation group include the monks and nuns who dedicate themselves to daily practice of the Canon's principles, the Buddhist Text Translation Society's translations closely accord with the Buddha's intent.

 In 1976, the Dharma Realm Buddhist Association established Dharma Realm Buddhist University at the City of Ten Thousand Buddhas.
-The University offers undergraduate and graduate degrees in Buddhist Study and Practice, Buddhist Education, Translation and Language Studies, and Chinese Studies.
+The University offers an undergraduate degree in liberal arts and a graduate degree in Buddhist Classics, as well as a variety of Extension courses.
 The University's purpose is fourfold: to explain and propagate the Buddha's teachings; to develop straightforward minds; to benefit society; and to enlighten all living beings.

-Instilling Goodness Elementary School and Developing Virtue Secondary School, now operating at the City of Ten Thousand Buddhas, have been operating since 1973 and 1976 respectively.
+Instilling Goodness Elementary School and Developing Virtue Secondary School, have been operating at the City of Ten Thousand Buddhas since 1973 and 1976 respectively.
 The Association also sponsors intensive retreats and meditation sessions; daily lectures on the Buddhist Sutras; and, periodic ordinations of Bhikshus and Bhikshunis (monks and nuns) into the orthodox Buddhist Sangha.
-The Association publishes the Buddhist Monthly, Vajra Bodhi Sea.
+The Association publishes the Buddhist monthly journal, Vajra Bodhi Sea.